HealthApp101/Health-AI-iOS/README.md

 # HealthApp101 iOS App

-Amahi iOS App, new from scratch, in Swift.
+WebML iOS App, new from scratch, in Swift.

 ## Requirements